-The four levels on the criteria sheet (the first column) relate to the stages of the EAL Companion to AusVELS, as shown in the right hand column.
+The four levels on the criteria sheet (the first column) relate to the levels of the Victorian Curriculum F-10 EAL, as shown in the right hand column.
 This indicates the levels of performance of the task that might be expected of students at the relevant stage.
-The EAL Developmental Continuum provides a more detailed description than AusVELS of the same stages.

-The criteria dot points provide a view of student accomplishment contextualised to that particular task, but which also relate directly to the EAL Developmental Continuum indicators.
+The criteria dot points provide a view of student accomplishment contextualised to that particular task, but which also relate directly to the Victorian Curriculum F-10 EAL content descriptions.

-Combining information from the common assessment tasks with other formal and informal assessments and observations gathered over time is likely to indicate that your student is falling within a particular stage of the EAL Companion to AusVELS.
+Combining information from the common assessment tasks with other formal and informal assessments and observations gathered over time is likely to indicate that your student is falling within a particular level of the Victorian Curriculum F-10 EAL.
 Once you have enough information about your student, you can:

-- begin the process of assigning an EAL Companion stage of development
+- begin the process of assigning a Victorian Curriculum F-10 EAL level

-- validate or realign your assessment on the EAL Companion
+- validate or realign your assessment against the Victorian Curriculum F-10 EAL

-- decide where your student is within the EAL Companion stages, for example, S2.2, B3.1
+- decide where your student is using the DET Reporting Resource, for example A2.2 or C1.3.

 A process for doing this could be:

-- As you gather information on the criteria sheets on a specific student, and relate it to the stages in the right hand column, you will notice whether the student seems to be showing development that is early in the stage or later in the stage, or perhaps crossing over into the next stage.
+- As you gather information on the criteria sheets on a specific student, and relate it to the stages in the right hand column, you will notice whether the student seems to be showing development that is early in the level or later in the level, or perhaps crossing over into the next level.

-- Decide on an ‘on-balance’ stage of development from this information, and then read the EAL Continuum indicators at that stage, relating them back to dot points from the criteria sheets.
+- Decide on an ‘on-balance’ stage of development from this information, and then read the Reporting Resource descriptions for that level, relating them back to dot points from the criteria sheets.

-- Read indicators below the stage if the criteria sheets are indicating the student may be early in the stage
+- Read descriptions below the level if the criteria sheets are indicating the student may be early in the level

-- Read the indicators from higher stages if the criteria sheets are indicating the student may be later in the stage.
+- Read the indicators from higher levels if the criteria sheets are indicating the student may be later in the level.

-- Highlight the indicators when you feel that they describe what your student is consistently able to do.
+- Highlight the descriptions when you feel that they describe what your student is consistently able to do.

-- Taking into account everything else you have observed about what your student can do, come to an on-balance decision about where your student is in the stage.
+- Taking into account everything else you have observed about what your student can do, come to an on-balance decision about which level you student is at.

 - Refine and modify this assessment over time.

-Assessment on the EAL Companion to AusVELS can be used for acknowledging and talking about student progress, and for reporting to parents and other teachers.
+Assessment against the Reporting Resource can be used for acknowledging and talking about student progress, and for reporting to parents and other teachers.

 Further tasks and ongoing assessment and monitoring of students over time will help you to notice: